Calendar of Events

 Periods and Wet Dreams: Teaching Puberty in Elementary School

-Puberty: a time of great (and sometimes daunting) change for both young people and the adults in their lives.
 This interactive, full-day training will provide educators, school nurses, youth-serving professionals, and other caring adults with skills and strategies for teaching pubescent youth about their changing bodies, emotional growth, and navigating the path to adulthood in a way that is inclusive of students of all genders and sexual identities.
-Through a social emotional learning lens, participants will have an opportunity to engage in lessons and activities that will build their own skills to teach anatomy, menstruation, hygiene, cultivating empathy, and more.
+This training will take place on Zoom.